kapawlak/temp_lab_host/Courses/6/BL/lab3.md

 # Empirically Determining Resistance

-In [Ex](#Ex-empirical) we will examine the circuit shown in [Fi](#Fi-schematic) and built in Video 2 (below).
-[Fi](#Fi-schematic) shows the schematic representation of the circuit, which consists of a power supply and a resistor.
+In [Ex](#Ex-empirical) we will examine the circuit shown in [](#Figure-schematic) and built in Video 2 (below). [](#Figure-schematic) shows the schematic representation of the circuit, which consists of a power supply and a resistor.
 We will use a voltmeter and an ammeter to measure, respectively, the voltage across, and the current passing through, a resistor.

-::::::Exercise empirical
+::::::Activity empirical

 :::RFigure schematic
 ![Schematic of a voltage source connected to a resistor](imgs/Lab3/OhmsLawSchematic.png)